'Armed and dangerous' suspect wanted in deputy's killing

 At the time of the report, Miles-Castro, 38, told police Wiggins was "doing meth all night and smoking marijuana."
 She told police she planned to press charges, the report said.

-The TBI said in a news release Wednesday that during the course of the investigation, authorities developed that she had "participated in the incident."
+The Tennessee Bureau of Investigation said in a news release Wednesday that during the course of the investigation, authorities developed that she had "participated in the incident."

 She is being detained at the Dickson County Jail.
 It is not immediately known if she has an attorney.